Two beams are better than one: Enabling reliable and high throughput mmWave links: Evaluation

-\name reduces the beam probing overhead by maintaining a multi-beam link through tracking and beam refinements.
-The proposed beam refinement procedure requires two probes for constructive combining (2-beam case) and one probe for detecting the direction of motion, thus requiring a total of 3 CSI-RS probes.
+$\blacksquare\;$ \textbf{Beam probing overhead:} \name reduces the beam probing overhead by maintaining a multi-beam link through tracking and beam refinements.
+The proposed beam refinement procedure requires three CSI-RS probes for two-beam case: two for estimating $\delta,\sigma$ and one probe for detecting the direction of motion.
 For the 3-beam case, it only increases to 5 probes.
 On the other hand, an entire beam scan using SSB in traditional 5G NR requires a large number of SSB probes proportional to the number of spatial directions.
 One CSI-RS occupies one slot, which is 0.125 ms at 120 kHz sub-carrier spacing, and one SSB takes four slots (0.5 ms).
-Let's consider the best scanning method, which requires number of probes proportional to only a logarithmic number of antennas.
-We show in Figure \ref{fig:probing_overhead} the overall probing latency assuming an average of three refinement phases can replace a single beam acquisition.
-We see that traditional 5G NR suffers from higher probing overhead compared to \name.
-The 5G NR probing overhead for 8 antennas is 3 ms, which increases to 8 ms for 256 antennas (because of the high-directionality of beam patterns).
-In contrast, the overhead of \name remains as low as 1.1 ms for 2-beam and 1.9 ms for 3-beam cases independent of the number of antennas. \textit{Thus, \name is an efficient solution for beam management, which improves mmWave link reliability and throughput while maintaining low system overhead.}
+Let's consider the best scanning method, which requires the number of probes proportional to only a logarithmic number of antennas~\cite{hassanieh2018fast}.
+We show in Fig.~\ref{fig:probing_overhead} that traditional 5G NR suffers from higher probing overhead compared to \name.
+The 5G NR probing overhead for eight antennas base station is 3 ms, which increases to 6 ms for 64 antennas (because of the high directionality of beam patterns).
+In contrast, the overhead of \name remains as low as 0.4 ms for 2-beam \& 0.6 ms for 3-beam cases independent of the number of antennas. \textit{Thus, \name is an efficient solution for beam management, which improves mmWave link reliability \& throughput while maintaining low system overhead.}